The U.S. publishing industry has long been grappling with

 The current economic upheaval is taking a toll on publishing

 ) is no exception.
-Publishing advertising revenue fell 8.4%
+During first-quarter 2013, total advertising

-high dependence on advertising revenue, a derivative of the health
+The company's high dependence on advertising revenue, a derivative

-However, the company is repositioning itself for improvement in
+the company is repositioning itself for improvement in print and

-print and digital media through a new subscription based model,
+digital media through a new subscription based model.
+The New York

 APPLE INC (AAPL): Free Stock Analysis Report